The Death of Antagonis by David Annandale – Book Review [Bellarius]

 “Only Grey Knights were supposed to know that there was even such a thing as the Ordo Malleus.”

 Yes, no other chapter knows about the inquisition.
-The Ultramarines must just shrug their shoulders at the looming daemonhunter fortress world on the edge of their home system and pretend its not there.
-And I’m sure the other two Ordos have no idea who keeps quietly closing Warp rifts and lynching daemons every time they turn up on an Imperial world.
+People must just shrug their shoulders at the looming daemonhunter fortress worlds littered throughout the Imperium and pretend they’re not there.
+I’m also sure the other two Ordos have no idea who keeps quietly closing Warp rifts and lynching daemons every time they turn up on an Imperial world.
 No, no, no one knows Ordo Malleus exists at all.

 Even giving the author the benefit of the doubt and blaming this on the convoluted, contradicting, contrived mess which was the Grey Knights codex the novel manages to contradict it itself.
 Following this bit not too long afterwards with the same damn Inquisitor stating this –